Debugging GTM Data Layer Issues: Expert Solutions

 • The data layer events are not being fired correctly.

-• The data layer triggers in Google Tag Manager are not configured correctly.
+• In Google Tag Manager, the data layer triggers are not set up correctly.

-If you are experiencing this issue, you can troubleshoot it by using the following steps:
+Should you be having this problem, you can fix it by following these steps:

-1. Check that the data layer variables have been declared correctly.
+1. Make sure that the variables in the data layer have been defined properly.
 You can do this by using the Google Tag Manager Preview and Debug mode.

 2. Check that the data layer variables are being populated before the page has loaded.
 You can do this by using the Google Tag Manager Preview and Debug mode to set a breakpoint on the data layer variable and then inspect the variable value.